 - Walking into a party.
 NPDs and BPDs love to be the center of attention at a party.
 When they walk in a room, many times all eyes turn towards them.
 They are generally charming, energetic, tell fascinating stories, and absorb all of the energy in a room.
 They naturally draw a crowd around them.

 - Part of the definition of narcissism is an insatiable desire to have constant attention and affirmation.
-A party is the perfect environment to meet the needs of their ego.
+A party is a perfect environment to meet the needs of their ego.
 They can get small amounts of admiration from a large number of people without exhausting one person.
 At the end of the party, they tend to feel emotionally elevated.

 - One of the characteristics of a borderline is the ability to sense the emotional energy from others and mirror it.
 So when the party is a happy celebration, they naturally shine with jubilance.
 However, this process is exhausting and by the end of the party, they become drained and want to isolate.

 - NPDs want to control every aspect of the session.
 They like to focus on other people and avoid their contribution to a situation.
-When working with a NPD it is important that the therapist maintain control of the session, not the patient.
+When working with an NPD it is important that the therapist maintain control of the session, not the patient.
 This is the only way any real change can occur.

 - BPDs have pressing emotions that must be discussed immediately.
-If they are not released, the emotions will intensify and a blow up towards the end of session is highly likely.
+If they are not released, the emotions will intensify and a blow up towards the end of the session is highly likely.
 This is not about control, it is about emotion management.
-The therapist should allow the BPD to discuss their concern so the rest of session can be more productive.
+The therapist should allow the BPD to discuss their concern so the rest of the session can be more productive.

 These five environments provide an opportunity to differentiate between the two similar personality disorders.
 Observe the person in the surroundings and they will reveal who they are.